 Checklist on the currencies

-Before you start trading, I recommend that you fill this part with the aim of identifying a ranging or trending market.
+Before you start trading, we recommend that you fill this part with the aim of identifying a ranging or trending market.
 In your checklist, you should have a number of spreadsheet columns which have the following sections: currency pairs, current prices, high prices, low prices, and the triggers for the events.

 The triggers you should have in the checklist include the key technical indicators that you use.
-One, the Average Directional Index (ADI) is the most commonly used indicator to determine the strength of a trend.
+One, the Average Directional Index (ADX) is the most commonly used indicator to determine the strength of a trend.
 An ADI reading of 25 indicates that a trend has developed and the higher the number, the stronger the trend.

 The final part of the journal indicates the range group.
 Here, the ADX below 25 should be looked at which indicates that the trend is weak.
 Then, the oscillators, Relative Strength Index (RSI), and stochastic should be indicated.

 Trades you are waiting for

 After doing the market analysis, you should be at a good place to understand where the market is going to.
 In this journal entry, you should now indicate what you are waiting for in a systematic and scientific manner.
-A good example of this is:

-By having such a journal, you will know what to do when the level is reached.
+By having such a trading journal, you will know what to do when the level is reached.
 For instance, you will be at a good position to place a buy order at 1.1234 and a take profit and a stop loss.

 Existing or completed trades

 By looking at this scheme, you will have a good understanding of what has worked for you in the past and what has worked for you.
 In fact, you are able to input this data to a computer and analyse it to improve your trading.

-Target.
+≥ Entry: Bought 4 lots of EUR/USD @ 1.1243 Stop loss.
+1.1200 (a strong technical support) Target.
 1.1300 (upper Bollinger), 1.1310 (former head and shoulders support turned resistance, 100-day SMA)

-EURUSD failed to continue the estimated uptrend.
+≥ Result: Trade closed at -85 pips EURUSD failed to continue the estimated uptrend.
 It was also becoming overbought because the ADX was weakening, falling from higher levels, and there was no divergence in stochastics.

-Note.
-Watch out for divergences next time.
+Tip: Watch out for divergences next time.